Kyanoxia/yugen-electron-wrapper/README.md

 ```
 ![screenshot.png](https://github.com/SpektacleFR/yugen-electron-wrapper/blob/f1fcbd2aaf98414e534668bd768ed601e107e4e2/home.png)

-## Disclaimer
-I am not affiliated with the https://yugen.to development team in any way.
-In no way am I benefiting from your use of this wrapper.

 # How to use?
 ## Windows
 Download the most recent win64 package from the releases tab and launch `install.exe`.
 Windows defender WILL catch this file as a virus, this is because it is not trusted by Microsoft.
 I can assure you, it's a false positive.